ProPetro rejigs management after internal probe into accounting disclosures

-(Reuters) - Hydraulic fracturing firm ProPetro Holding Corp (PUMP.N) on Wednesday announced a management shakeup, following an internal investigation into disclosure of electric frac equipment purchases and executive spending.
+Oct 9 (Reuters) - Hydraulic fracturing firm ProPetro Holding Corp on Wednesday announced a management shakeup, following an internal investigation into disclosure of electric frac equipment purchases and executive spending.

 Dale Redman will no longer be the principal executive, but will remain on as chief executive officer.
 Phillip Gobe, currently board chairman, will take over as the company’s executive chairman and serve as the principal executive officer, responsible for its annual and quarterly reports.